The Seahawks are finally ready to take the field at training camp. Here’s what we’ll watch for.

 As mentioned above, Brooks and Lewis could be primed for starting roles.

-Taylor will be, too, assuming his injury is not a big deal and he can return soon.
+Taylor will be, too, assuming no setbacks in his recovery and he can return soon.

-But with Taylor on the NFI list for now, that could open the door for Robinson — a fifth-round pick out of Syracuse — to make a move on the depth chart, where Irvin and Benson Mayowa enter camp as the top two.
+But with Taylor on the NFI list for now, that could open the door for Robinson — a fifth-round pick out of Syracuse — to make a move on the depth chart, where Irvin and Benson Mayowa enter camp as the top two in one order or another.

 Other rookies the team will get a first look at include running back DeeJay Dallas, receiver Freddie Swain and receiver/tight end Stephen Sullivan.